The Five (film)

-Kim Sun-a starred as a disabled woman who gathers four desperate people in need of organs to take revenge on the serial killer who murdered her family.
+mKim Sun-a starred as a disabled woman who gathers four desperate people in need of organs to take revenge on the serial killer who murdered her family.

 Plot

 Eun-ah was living a perfect, happy life with her family until a sociopathic young man named Jae-wook brutally and senselessly murders her husband and daughter in front of her eyes.
 Barely escaping alive herself, Eun-ah is left half-paralyzed and reliant on a wheelchair.
 After her recovery, she grows fixated on taking revenge on him.
 Two years later, following a long search, she hones in within striking distance of the killer.
 Faced with such a dangerous adversary and her immobility, Eun-ah gathers four people marginalized by society, each with a different skill, to help her kill Jae-wook.
 In exchange, she is prepared to give them something they desperately need—her organs.
 All four accomplices—which include a North Korean defector, an ex-gangster, a doctor, and an engineer—are in need of organ transplants for various reasons, and Eun-ah promises them her organs once her revenge is complete.
 But things don't go as planned, and the killer turns the tables and starts hunting them himself.